Read about quasi-judicial authority, its characteristics, types, powers, and how they differ from judicial authorities.

 Characteristics of Quasi-Judicial Authority

-Quasi-judicial authority means a government agency or official has the power to make decisions that are similar to those made by a judge but not the same.
+Quasi-judicial authority means a government agency or official has the power to pass orders that are similar to those made by a judge but not the same.
 Some common characteristics of quasi-judicial authority include:

 1. Adjudicatory Function

-Quasi-judicial authorities are often charged with resolving disputes and making decisions that affect the rights and interests of individuals or organizations.
+Quasi-judicial authorities are often bestowed with the duty to resolve disputes and make decisions that affect the rights and interests of individuals or organizations.

 2. Limited Jurisdiction